ethereum/ethereum-org-website/src/content/developers/tutorials/run-light-node-geth/index.md

 You may be interested in running an [Ethereum node](/developers/docs/nodes-and-clients/).
 One of the easiest ways to do so is by downloading, installing, and running Geth.
 With Geth, we can have a light node up and running in minutes.

-The advantage of running a light client is that it requires less than 400MB of storage, whilst still allowing full interactivity with the chainstate.
-Some queries may take longer to respond compared with other sync modes, as data must be retrieved from remote peers.
+A light client requires less than 400MB of storage whilst still allowing full interactivity with the Ethereum state.
+Light clients retrieve data from remote peers, so some queries may take longer to respond in comparison to other sync modes.

 For an explanation of the differences between the different sync modes, read our [nodes and clients developer docs](developers/docs/nodes-and-clients/#node-types).